ADR-006: Lazy discovery — no HTTP in constructors

 end

-server_metadata(community:) is a UDAP-specific parameter.
-Calling it on a SMART client raises ArgumentError from Ruby’s own keyword argument checking — this is intentional and correct, since community scoping is a UDAP concept.
+server_metadata(community:, trusted_anchors:, crls:, revocation_checker:, verify_chain:) uses UDAP-specific parameters.
+Calling any of these on a SMART client raises ArgumentError from Ruby’s own keyword argument checking — this is intentional and correct, since community scoping and UDAP certificate trust policy are UDAP concepts.

 A 204 response means the server has no UDAP workflows for that community.
 Protocols::Udap raises DiscoveryError before the body is parsed, with a descriptive message that identifies the community when one was requested.